Perindopril and pregnancy

 Perindopril and breastfeeding

-It might be OK to take perindopril while breastfeeding, but talk to your doctor or pharmacist first.
+You may be able to take perindopril while breastfeeding, but talk to your doctor or pharmacist first.
 It is best not to take perindopril if your baby was born prematurely, but your doctor will help you decide.

-Only small amounts of perindopril pass into breast milk, which is unlikely to cause side effects in your baby.
-However, there is a very small risk that it could also lower your baby's blood pressure.
-Your doctor might recommend a different medicine for you to take while breastfeeding.
+There's not much information about using perindopril while breastfeeding, but it shows that only very small amounts of perindopril pass into breast milk, which is unlikely to cause side effects in your baby.
+However, there is a very small risk that it could lower your baby's blood pressure.
+Your doctor might recommend a different medicine for you to take.

 Perindopril and fertility

-There's no clear evidence to suggest that taking perindopril reduces fertility in either men or women.
+There's no good evidence that perindopril affects fertility in either men or women.

 But if you're trying to get pregnant, talk to your doctor as this medicine is not recommended in pregnancy.